sthiede/Comparative_Genomics/day2_morning/README.md

 >i.
 Run quast on a set of previously generated assemblies

+Now to check the example assemblies residing in your day2_morn folder, run the below quast command.
+Make sure you are in day2_morn folder in your home directory using 'pwd'

 ```
 quast.py -o quast sample_264_contigs.fasta sample_266_contigs.fasta
 ```

+The command above will generate a report file in /scratch/micro612w16_fluxod/username/day2_morn/quast

 >ii.
 Explore quast output

-QUAST creates output in various format.
-Now lets check the report.txt file created in quast folder for assembly statistics.
+QUAST creates output in different formats such as html, pdf and text.
+Now lets check the report.txt file residing in quast folder for assembly statistics.
 Open report.txt using nano.

 ```
 nano quast/report.txt
 ```
 Check the difference between each assembly statistics.
+Also check different type of report formats it generated.

 ## Compare assembly to reference genome and Post-assembly genome improvement
 [[back to top]](https://github.com/alipirani88/Comparative_Genomics/blob/master/day2_morning/README.md)